-last updated Thursday, January 05, 2012
+last updated Saturday, January 10, 2015

-Although most of the dithiocarbamates are relatively easy to synthesize by addition of a sodium dithiocarbamate solution to the appropriate metal salt solution, there are a couple of things to consider.
+Although most of the dithiocarbamates are relatively easy to synthesize by addition of a sodium N,N-dithiocarbamate solution to the appropriate metal salt solution, there are a couple of things to consider.
 Here are some (hopefully) useful pointers:

 1. Iron (not under inert gas)

 The initially formed precipitate is almost black.
 Aside of target compound, it also contains significant amounts of hydroxides and other sulfur-containing species.
-These compounds can be removed by recrystallization (which steps does this process imply?) from hot toluene (~80-100 oC).
+These compounds can be removed by recrystallization (which steps does this process imply?) from hot toluene (~80-90 oC).
 The best strategy is probably to extract the crude product several times with hot toluene, combine the organic layers and then reducing the volume of the combined solutions to about 10 mL using the rotary evaporator.
-The solubility of the product is then lowered by the addition of 30 mL of ethanol (
+The solubility of the product is then lowered by the addition of 30 mL of 95% ethanol (what can be concluded about the polarity of the product based on that?).
+The purified product is filtered, washed with ice-cold ethanol and then dried at 50 oC in the oven.
+The final product can be stored in a closed vial at ambient temperature.

 2. Manganese (not under inert gas)

 The initially formed yellowish precipitate (Mn(dtc)2) is oxidized using an air stream, which causes a color change to dark purple.
 The air stream is applied by placing the solution in a filter flask connected to an aspirator or the house vacuum line.
 The air stream is introduced using a glass tube with a fritted disk to disperse the air more efficiently (shown on the right side).
 Alternatively, the air from the air supply in the hood (orange valve labeled "LA") can be bubbled through the solution using the same setup.
 Since the mixture foam heavily, the flow rate has to be carefully controlled to avoid a mess.
-It is also advisable to use a relative large container i.e. , a 250 mL filter flask, etc.
+It is also advisable to use a relative large container i.e., a 250 mL filter flask, etc.

 The crude product (a mixture of Mn(dtc)3, and some Mn-hydroxides/oxides/sulfur compounds) has to be extracted several times using small amounts of hot ethyl acetate.
-The volume of the combined extract should be reduced to ~5-10 mL before 30 mL of absolute ethanol are added to precipitate the final product.
+The volume of the combined extract should be reduced to ~5-10 mL before 30 mL of 95% ethanol are added to precipitate the final product.

 The final product is sensitive to hydrolysis, oxygen and light.
 It has to be stored in the freezer in a dark vial or bottle.